ubcctf/ubcctf.github.io/_posts/2021-08-25-corctf-smogofwar.md

-On top of that our worst fears were confirmed when we realized that our move `m1` was being sent to the bot (lemonthink), so the bot knew the entire state of the board while we were restricted by the 'smog of war'!
+On top of that our worst fears were confirmed when we realized that our move `m1` was being sent to the bot (lemonthink), so the bot knew the entire state of the board while we were restricted by the fog of war!
 ```python
         self.enemy.lemonthink(m1)